dlebauer/pecan/modules/data.remote/inst/Python/README.txt

     expected columns for the txt file.
 It also aggregates this data by week.

 Next Steps:
-- Get the Google Earth Engine download working
-- Create a CCMMF_Irrigation_GEE file
-    - Does the same thing as CCMMF_Irrigation_API except uses GEEOpenET and the monthly et values are then assumed to be the same for each day of the month.
-- Compare monthly and daily et values
 - Site specific water holding capacity and crop specific rooting depth